vladimirvivien/go-tutorials/README.md

 $> go run hello_world.go
 Hello, World!
 ```
 The `go run` command, shown above, is a convenience tool that compiles of the source code and immediately runs the resulting program.
 This command can be handy when prototyping ideas or running a simple Go program.
-As we will see later, there are other, more suitable, ways to compile your Go code for distribution.
+As we will see later though, there are other and more suitable ways to compile your Go code and packages for distribution.

 ## The Go source file
 It is important to understand the make up of a Go source file.
 The following figure highlights the major attributes of a Go source file.